convergencelabs/convergencelabs-com/_posts/2021-06-29-convergence-scalability.md

 # Example Numbers
 We have seen several use cases where a single Convergence Server running on a [t2.large](https://aws.amazon.com/ec2/instance-types/t2/) (on [Amazon web Services](https://aws.amazon.com/)) was able to handle 400 concurrent users in a text editing based collaboration application.

-## Miinnum Resources
+## Minimum Resources
 To deploy the [Convergence Omnibus Container](https://hub.docker.com/r/convergencelabs/convergence-omnibus) We generally recommend providing Convergence at least 2 modern CPU Cores and at least 4 GB of Memory.
-On AWS a (t2.medium)[https://aws.amazon.com/ec2/instance-types/t2/] will run the Omnibus Container and the [Convergence Examples](https://github.com/convergencelabs/javascript-examples) reasonably well.
+On AWS a [t2.medium](https://aws.amazon.com/ec2/instance-types/t2/) will run the Omnibus Container and the [Convergence Examples](https://github.com/convergencelabs/javascript-examples) reasonably well.

 ## Recommended Resources
 We generally recommend providing Convergence at least 2 modern CPU Cores and at least 8 GB of Memory.
 On AWS a (t2.large)[https://aws.amazon.com/ec2/instance-types/t2/] makes a good instance (but mind your burstable CPU credits).